LilAiluropoda/LilAiluropoda/README.md

 # About Me
 Hey, welcome to my page. <br>
-I am *Steve Cheng*, a Senior Computer Science student at The Chinese University of Hong Kong.
+I am *Steve*, a recent Computer Science graduate at The Chinese University of Hong Kong.